imgix/imgix-rails/README.md

 * `source`: An optional String indicating the source to be used.
 If unspecified `:source` or `:default_source` will be used.
 If specified, the value must be defined in the config.
 * `path`: The path or URL of the image to display.
-* `lazy`: If true, attributes will be generated in the `data` attribute hash.
-A 1-pixel GIF will be displayed until image has been loaded.
-You can optionally pass an URL to `lazy` for the image which will be used i.e. your own loading GIF.
-You need to bring your JS lib to support this like [lazysizes](https://github.com/aFarkas/lazysizes).
 * `tag_options`: HTML attributes to apply to the generated `img` element.
 This is useful for adding class names, alt tags, etc.
 * `url_params`: The imgix URL parameters to apply to this image.
 These will be applied to each URL in the `srcset` attribute, as well as the fallback `src` attribute.
 * `srcset_options`: A variety of options that allow for fine tuning `srcset` generation.
 More information on each of these modifiers can be found in the [imgix-rb documentation](https://github.com/imgix/imgix-rb#srcset-generation).
 Any of the following can be passed as arguments: